email: roadarch@outlook.com

 Magnolia, NJ

-The Magnolia sign was built in 1961.
+The Magnolia sign is from 1961.
 It was originally located about a mile away.
-When that location closed in 1996, the sign was moved to its current location.
+When that location closed in 1996, the sign was moved to this one.
 Although there is now a modern building, this sign remains.
 For more, see this website. [map]

 McDonald's [gone]